Organization Overview

 PHYSICAL DEMANDS

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-Reasonable accommodations may be made to enable individuals with disabilities to perform these functions.
-While performing the duties of this position, the employee is regularly required to talk and hear.
-The employee may sit or stand as needed while working and frequently uses hands and fingers to operate a computer keyboard, mouse, and other standard office equipment.
-Occasional walking or reaching may be required.
-Specific vision abilities include close vision and the ability to focus on computer screens and printed materials.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+While performing the duties of this job, the employee is regularly required to talk or hear.
+The employee is frequently required to stand, walk; sit; use hands for fine manipulation, handle or feel and reach with hands and arms using a keyboard and video display terminal.
+The employee is occasionally required to stoop, kneel, crouch or crawl.
+Specific vision abilities required by this job include close vision.

 WORK ENVIRONMENT